 President, Coastal Carolina University

 As president, DeCenzo has implemented a comprehensive strategic planning process, assured fiscal accountability through policy and practice, and promoted assessment and transparency throughout the University.
-The University's Fall 2014 enrollment of 9,976 students reflects a more than 26 percent increase since 2007.
+The University's Fall 2015 enrollment of more than 10,000 students reflects a more than 26 percent increase since 2007.
 The Board of Trustees has adopted a Campus Master Plan to guide development of the University to achieve an enrollment of 12,500 students by 2020.

-Under his leadership, the most ambitious construction program in the University's history is under way.
-The more than $300 million building campaign includes the new HTC Center, a student recreation and convocation center; and three major academic buildings: Bryan Information Commons, an addition to Kimbel Library; Brittain Hall, an academic and faculty office building; and Swain Hall, an annex to the Smith Science Center.
-Among the latest projects are an $85 million residence facility to accommodate 1,270 freshmen, and a $12 million annex to the Jackson Student Center.
-The campus comprises 630 acres in addition to a 1,062-acre tract that includes a portion of Waties Island, which provides a natural laboratory for extensive study in marine science and wetlands biology on an Atlantic coast barrier island.
+Under his leadership, the most ambitious construction program in the University's history is underway.
+Most recent projects in the more than $300 million building campaign include an $85 million residence facility that will accommodate 1,270 freshmen, a $12 million annex to the Lib Jackson Student Union, and the $30 million Science Annex II.
+Projects completed in recent years include the HTC Student Recreation and Convocation Center; Bryan Information Commons, an addition to Kimbel Library; Brittain Hall, an academic and faculty office building; and Swain Hall, an annex to the Smith Science Center.
+A major renovation of the softball and baseball stadiums was completed in Spring 2015.
+The campus comprises 633 acres in addition to a 1,062-acre tract that includes a portion of Waties Island, which provides a natural laboratory for extensive study in marine science and wetlands biology on an Atlantic coast barrier island.

 DeCenzo began his tenure at Coastal Carolina University in 2002 when he became dean of the E. Craig Wall Sr. College of Business Administration, a position he held until 2006 when he was named provost of the University.
 He was instrumental in the establishment of the MBA in 2006.